astreum/whitepaper/README.md

 ## Introduction

-This paper introduces an accounts based blockchain for zero knowledge apps, perpetual storage and confidential compute that's decentralized and secure.
+This paper introduces an accounts based blockchain with these feature:

-Features:

-- permissionless accounts access
-- trustless consensus
-- post quantum secure
-- value transactions
-- programmable accounts
-- Nebula, a distributed storage protocol
-- Fusion, a language for developing zero knowledge and confidential applications
+- zero knowledge and confidential programmable accounts(contracts)
-- Reactor, a distributed computation protocol for Fusion Applications
-- Pulsar, an open peer-to-peer communication protocol for Astreum Nodes
+- distributed storage with perpetual storage contracts
+- confidential, attestable and zero configuration distributed compute
+- secure and private communication with competitive network routing fees

-Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block and changes through applying transactions.
+Astreum primarily works by keeping track of all the accounts and their details, the balance, channels, code, number of transactions and storage in a block.

+Blocks are subseqently added to the chain through validation of new blocks with new transactions that alter the Accounts State of the latest block.

 Astreum introduces a standard model for pricing and verification of transactions, storage, compute and networking.

 Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula, the Distributed Storage Protocol.

-Applications can run through Transactions or Reactor, the Distributed Compute Protocol.
+Applications can run through Transactions, Reactor(the Distributed Compute Protocol) or natively on the Terminal(a specification for user interfaces).

-Astreum Nodes communicate through the Pulsar Network.
+Astreum Nodes communicate with each other through the Pulsar Network through messages securely and privately.

 `Overview`